awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-containerproperties.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Privileged`  <a name="cfn-batch-jobdefinition-containerproperties-privileged"></a>
-When this parameter is true, the container is given elevated privileges on the host container instance \(similar to the `root` user\)\.
+When this parameter is true, the container is given elevated permissions on the host container instance \(similar to the `root` user\)\.
 This parameter maps to `Privileged` in the [Create a container](https://docs.docker.com/engine/api/v1.23/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.23/) and the `--privileged` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)